Addressing Hygiene Gaps in Syria

-All applications will be reviewed by the Programs and Project Development Committee.
-The recommendations of this committee will be presented to Board of Trustees for approval at the December 2020 meeting.
+All applications will be reviewed by the Program Development and Projects Committee.
+The recommendations of this committee will be presented to the Board of Trustees for approval at the December 2020 meeting.

 Award Start Date:

-Given that this opportunity is for timely proposals, you will receive 75% of the grant amount within four weeks of award notification and signing of the MOU, and the remaining amount after project completion or other agreed upon milestone.
+Given that this opportunity is for timely proposals, you will receive 75% of the grant amount within three weeks of award notification and signing of the MOU, and the remaining amount after project completion or other agreed upon milestone.